-Deborah Bird Rose writes in relation to her work with Indigenous communities on Country in Nourishing Terrains (1996): "Country is a place that gives and receives life.
+'Landscape' is a term laden with European ideological connotations.
+It traditionally suggests the artistic presentation of natural inland scenery from a distanced viewing position.
+This involves detachment and separation from the environment.
+In his book Landscape and Power (2002), art Historian W.T.J.
+Mitchell argues that landscape can be an instrument of cultural power.
+Landscape art can be about claiming and possessing land.
+The European notion of landscape differs in many ways from the complex spiritual Aboriginal notion of Country, which can include Sea Country and Sky Country.
+As Deborah Bird Rose writes in relation to her work with Indigenous communities on Country in Nourishing Terrains (1996): "Country is a place that gives and receives life.
 Not just imagined or represented, it is lived in and lived with" (p.
 7).
 Yunkaporta and Kirby further emphasises the importance of links to land through the 8 ways of Indigenous knowing (2009), where "an indication of cultural integrity in storytelling is that land and place are central to the story.
 There's no story without place, and no place without story" (p.
 6).
-Due to a long history of exclusion the recognition of Aboriginal and Torres Islander people in events, meetings and other types of gatherings is an important opportunity to show recognition and respect (Reconciliation Australia, n.d.).
-Many cultural groups also have specific rituals to welcome people which are familiar to those from that particular group.

-For contemporary artists, there are many different ways of engaging with and representing rituals that are sometimes so embedded in our lives we do not realise they are part of our daily behaviour.
-Contemporary art can be about:
+For contemporary Australian artists, there are many different ways of engaging with and representing place.
+Contemporary landscape art can be about:

-- identity - o a dialogue with the natural environment - belonging through forming and expressing connections to a particular place or context - o expressing sensations of being immersed in a particular place or context

-- o a means to explore formal devices, such as colour and style and/or - o exploring human relationships
+- o identity - o a dialogue with the natural environment - o belonging through forming and expressing connections to place - o expressing sensations of being immersed in the land - o a means to explore formal devices, such as colour and style and/or - o exploring human impacts on, and relationships with, the land.

-Consider the points above and see if you can expand on them using the artworks from the Dark Rituals, Magical Relics: From the Little Art Spell Book exhibition.
+Consider the points above and see if you can expand on them using the artworks from the Landscape and Memory: Frank Hurley and a Nation Imagined exhibition in your response.